Authored by the expert who managed and guided the team behind the Croatia Property Pack

 So, is now a good time?

-This is not financial or investment advice, we don't know your personal situation, and you should always do your own research and consult professionals before making any property purchase.
+This is not financial or investment advice, we do not know your personal situation, and you should do your own research before buying property in Dubrovnik.

 Is it smart to buy now in Dubrovnik, or should I wait as of 2026?